 A lot of inmates didn’t like that UNICOR was closed.
-They paid some of the best wages in the camp.
+The company paid some of the best wages in the camp.
 The top inmate workers made well over a dollar per hour.
 I know it doesn’t sound like much, but in prison camp, good money is when an inmate made more than $40 a month.
 At UNICOR, inmates made upwards of a hundred dollars a month or more.

 The furniture the inmates made where used within the prison and the camp.
 I remember all the Power House desk and chairs were created from inmates working at Unicor.
 However, I have no way of knowing if the respected department had to pay to get those furniture or chairs.

 When I arrived at prison camp, the department used for UNICOR was used as a storage area for supplies from the Power House and GM6.
 In fact, I would get ten to fifteen ten-pound bags of salt from that storage area to apply to the hard water at the Power House.
 Just before I transferred to the halfway house, the part of the building used for UNICOR was no longer accessible to inmates.
 We never received a reason as to why.